 Amazon has patented an idea for an airborne fulfilment centre (AFC).
 The AFC would remain at high altitude and deliveries to the customer would be made via unmanned aerial vehicles (“UAV”), e.g. drones, or delivered to the neighbourhood via small airships and then use their last-mile delivery options.
 Replenishment would be conducted by shuttles (smaller airships) that also carry workers where required.
 This idea would certainly disrupt the entire static storage and transportation network that currently exists.

 Amazon has brought a lot of innovative ideas into the transport and delivery space already.
 This is an interesting and – now – fast-evolving space.
-One document leaked in 2016 talks about a larger ambition called “Amazon Global Supply Chain”.
+One document leaked in 2016 talks about a larger ambition called “Amazon Global Supply Chain” (here another analysis on this).

 Learn from the most successful, innovative companies around with InnovationTactics.com!